greiginsydney/Homebridge-cbus-installer/SETUP.md

 ## Tweak the config

-35. At this point you have an almost working Homebridge setup, but some tweaking and fine-tuning is required.
+37. At this point you have an almost working Homebridge setup, but some tweaking and fine-tuning is required.

-36. "Step 2" created an empty file called "my-platform.json" in /home/pi, and following the reboot in Step 32 it will be populated with the details of all the Group Addresses ('GAs') that were reported by C-Gate.
+38. The script's "step2" created an empty file called "my-platform.json" in /home/pi, and following the reboot in Step 34 it will be populated with the details of all the Group Addresses ('GAs') that were reported by C-Gate.
 The type of device has been _guessed_ by Homebridge-cbus, and some of these will need correcting.

 Review the ["Functional example config.json" file](https://github.com/anthonywebb/homebridge-cbus#functional-example-configjson), and compare that with both yours (/var/lib/homebridge/config.json) and your "my-platform.json".

 If you have a small C-Bus network and there aren't a lot of GAs, it's a simple matter to copy and paste from one text file to another, but if your network's larger or more complicated, the script should make it easier for you.

-37. To use the script, re-run it with the new 'copy' switch:
+39. To use the script, re-run it with the new 'copy' switch:
 ```txt
 sudo -E ./setup.sh copy
 ```

-38. If the script exits with "Done" immediately, the mostly likely reason is that you've not given homebridge enough time to populate the my-platform.json file.
+40. If the script exits with "Done" immediately, the mostly likely reason is that you've not given homebridge enough time to populate the my-platform.json file.
 Wait a couple of minutes and try again.
 ```txt
 sudo -E ./setup.sh copy
 Done